Renewal of Certification/Recertification

 5230 Clark Ave, Suite #6, Lakewood, CA, 90712

 Recertification applications are considered incomplete if any of the required information is missing and/or illegible, or the appropriate fee is not included.
 Recertification applications must be complete before they are processed and approved.
 Individuals are responsible for notifying the ACCBC in writing of any changes in address or phone number, including email address.
-Certification renewal is the responsibility of each certified individual.
-The ACCBC is not responsible for notices that fail to reach certificants.
+Certification renewal is the responsibility of each certified individual – the ACCBC does not send out renewal notices.

 - The ACCBC reserves the right to verify any information provided on recertification applications.

 - All recertification applications are reviewed to ensure that all requirements are met.

-Certification program staff complete an Ethics Violation check with all other certifying organizations in California as well as the DHCS online file of sanctions and revocations.
+Certification program staff complete an Ethics Violation check, for all applications, with all other certifying organizations in California as well as the DHCS online file of sanctions and revocations.
 If the counselor has not had a sanction or revocation of their credential, a check is made with the DHCS website and the two other CO searchable databases online to insure that the CATC has not been revoked or suspended.